spacegraphcats/2018-paper-spacegraphcats/pipeline-base/README.md

 ```
 conf/run podar-ref search
-conf/run podar-ref extract_contigs extract_reads
 conf/run podar-ref search --cdbg-only
 ```
-(@CTB why do we need extract_contigs, above?)

-These should take about an hour on a reasonably fast computer, and require under 16 GB of RAM.
+This will build the two directories above by loading the reference genomes into a cDBG using bcalm, generating the dominating set, indexing the domset, and performing a number of searches.
+It should take about an hour on a reasonably fast computer, and require under 16 GB of RAM.

 ## figure 3